1 IN 2

 • further tests to see if the cancer has spread (metastasised).

 Some tests may be repeated during and after treatment to see how the treatment is working.
-If you feel anxious waiting for test results, it may help to talk to a friend or family member, or you can call 13 11 20 to speak to our trusted cancer nurses.
+If you feel anxious waiting for test results, it may help to talk to a friend or family member, or call Cancer Council 13 11 20.

 General tests